Residence permit: Applying for an extension to pursue highly qualified employment

 - EU Blue Card

-- Copy or original of the employment contract (only to be submitted in case of changes)
+- Copy or original of the employment contract (to be submitted only if there have been changes)

 - Proof of income for the last three months